Bryan Hughes (politician): Texas House of Representatives

 Hughes was renominated in the Republican primary held on May 29, 2012.
 He polled 13,015 votes (77.7 percent) to 3,744 (22.4 percent) for his opponent, Mary Lookadoo.
-No Democrat opposed him the November 6 general election.
+No Democrat opposed him in the November 6 general election.
 After his 2012 renomination, Hughes announced that he would attempt to unseat Speaker Straus in 2013.
 In December, after six months of attempting to line up the necessary commitments, Hughes decided to exit the contest.
 Representative David Simpson of Longview, who later opposed Hughes in his 2016 state senate race, then entered the contest for Speaker with Hughes' support.
 However, Simpson also withdrew before the balloting for Speaker began, and Straus was re-elected without opposition on January 8, 2013.
 Joe Straus also retained the speakership in 2016 with significant support.

 Texas Senate

 When Kevin Eltife announced his retirement from the state Senate, Hughes entered the Republican primary to succeed Eltife.
 Hughes carried the backing of Lieutenant Governor Dan Patrick, the presiding officer of the state senate.
 In the primary, Hughes won a plurality of the vote (48 percent), but fell short of a majority in a multi-candidate field.
 In the runoff election on May 24, 2016, Hughes defeated fellow State Representative David Simpson, 27,348 (69.3 percent) to 12,105 (30.7 percent).
 He faced no Democratic opponent in the November 8 general election.